A/B testing on social media is a powerful tool for making the best ads for your specific situation.

 You can also use social media A/B testing to help you make decisions about the content on your website.

-The basic process of A/B testing has remained essentially the same for decades: test small variations one at a time to discover what works best right now for your current audience.
+The basic process of A/B testing has remained the same for decades: test small variations one at a time to discover what works best right now for your current audience.

 The great news is that social media has made it much easier and more efficient, so you can run tests on the fly rather than waiting months for results to come in by mail.